canstar

 What is Gold health insurance?

-Gold private health cover policies offer the highest level of hospital cover available, covering policy-holders for all 38 of the clinical categories set out by the Federal Government.
+Gold private health cover offers the highest level of hospital cover available, covering policyholders for all 38 of the clinical categories set out by the Australian Federal Government.

-Given that it covers for the widest range of services and treatments, Gold health insurance is likely to be more expensive, coming with higher premiums attached than policies of lower tiers.
-That’s one reason why it can be worthwhile to compare Gold private health cover to find the best value across different health funds.
+Given that Gold health insurance covers the widest range of services and treatments, it’s likely to be more expensive, with higher premiums compared to policies of lower tiers.
+That’s why it’s worth comparing Gold health insurance policies to help you find the best value across the different health funds for your needs and budget.

-It’s worth noting that insurers can choose to offer ‘Plus’ policies (Basic Plus, Bronze Plus and Silver Plus) which include extra coverage on top of the minimum required by law.
-For example, you could have a Bronze Plus policy that includes dental surgery, which would normally only be available under a Silver policy.
+Health insurers can also choose to offer ‘Plus’ policies (Basic Plus, Bronze Plus and Silver Plus) that include extra coverage on top of the minimum required by law.
+For example, you could have a Silver Plus policy that includes pregnancy and birth cover, which would normally only be available under a Gold policy.
 However, as Gold is already the top tier of coverage available, you won’t find Gold Plus policies.

 • Rehabilitation